Free trial

 14 · 8 · 2024 by Claire Styles

-So, you’ve realized that your current —whether it’s paper-based, reliant on spreadsheets, or simply outdated software—isn’t cutting it anymore.
+So, you’ve realized that your current EHS system—whether it’s paper-based, reliant on spreadsheets, or simply outdated software—isn’t cutting it anymore.
 With your concerns about workplace safety growing, you’ve found the perfect new EHS tool and built a strong business case.
 Great.
 But here’s the thing: no matter how airtight your pitch is, you’re bound to face some resistance.
 Any budget request will be met with objections from senior management—they’re responsible for keeping a close eye on the company’s finances, after all.

 But by having thought-out responses at the ready, you can confidently advocate for investment in your new digital EHS tool.
 Here are some common objections you might face, and how to handle them like a pro: